Layster History, Family Crest & Coats of Arms

-Early Origins of the layster family
+Early Origins of the Layster family

 The surname Layster was first found in Cheshire at Leycester, more commonly known as Leicester, a city now in the unitary authority area in the East Midlands.
 The first record of the place name was found in the early 10th century as "Ligera ceater" but by the Domesday Book of 1086 the place name had evolved to Ledecestre.

 Literally the place name means "Roman town of the people called Ligore," having derived from the Tribal name + the Old English word "ceater."
 As far as the surname is concerned, the family are "descended from Sir Nicholas Leycester, who acquired the manor of Nether-Tabley in marriage, and died in 1295."

-Another source notes that the Hundredorum Rolls of 1273 list what is probably the first instance of the name as Robert de Lestre.
+And another source notes that the Hundredorum Rolls of 1273 list what is probably the first instance of the name as Robert de Lestre.

-Early History of the layster family
+Early History of the Layster family

-Another 227 words (16 lines of text) covering the years 1586, 1604, 1605, 1614 and 1678 are included under the topic Early layster History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Layster research.
+Another 133 words (10 lines of text) covering the years 1586, 1604, 1605, 1620, 1614, 1678, 1588, 1647, 1642, 1678, 1643, 1684, 1674, 1742, 1715, 1727, 1705, 1706, 1762, 1827, 1762, 1732 and 1770 are included under the topic Early Layster History in all our PDF Extended History products and printed products wherever possible.

-layster Spelling Variations
+Layster Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
-Variations of the name layster include Leycester, Leicester, Leister, Lester and others.
+Variations of the name Layster include Leycester, Leicester, Leister, Lester and others.

-Early Notables of the layster family (pre 1700)
+Early Notables of the Layster family (pre 1700)

-Migration of the layster family to Ireland
+Migration of the Layster family to Ireland

-Some of the layster family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Layster family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the layster family to the New World and Oceana
+Migration of the Layster family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
-Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name layster or a variant listed above: John Leicester, who settled in Virginia in 1732; Peter Leicester settled in Pennsylvania in 1682; James Lester settled in Virginia in 1637; George Lester settled in Charles Town, South Carolina, in 1767.
+Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Layster or a variant listed above: John Leicester, who settled in Virginia in 1732; Peter Leicester settled in Pennsylvania in 1682; James Lester settled in Virginia in 1637; George Lester settled in Charles Town, South Carolina, in 1767.